-Arizona Snowbowl is between two and three hours from Phoenix, depending on where in Phoenix you start your trip.
-Arizona Snowbowl, when in full operation, has five ski lifts with the highest being 11,500 feet.
-The longest run is two miles.
-There are 40 runs/trails at Arizona Snowbowl on 777 skiable acres.
-The breakdown for skiers is as follows: Beginner: 37%, Intermediate: 42%, Advanced: 21%.
-The longest is two miles.
+Just two to three hours from Phoenix and located in the San Francisco Peaks, Arizona Snowbowl has five ski lifts with the highest being 11,500 feet.
+There are 40 runs and trails at Arizona Snowbowl on over 700 skiable acres, with the longest run being two miles long.
 In addition to the five aerial ski lifts, there are two surface conveyors.
-The average snowfall at Snowbowl is 260 inches per year.
+The season starts in mid-November and the resort gets an average snowfall of 260 inches per year.

 Arizona Nordic Village

 For cross-country skiers and snowshoers, the Arizona Nordic Village is a quaint resort in the Coconino National Forest two hours north of Phoenix.
 Formerly known as the Flagstaff Nordic Center, the resort has everything you need including instructors and equipment rentals.
 In addition to winter sports, this resort also offers modern glamping yurts and cabins.
 The perfect thing for anyone looking for a quiet escape, these backcountry yurts are located in the middle of the forest—about a mile from the resort's main entrance.
 Most guests choose to hike out there, but gear shuttles are available if you need them.

 Although Arizona Snowbowl may be the best-known ski area in Arizona because of its proximity to Flagstaff and Northern Arizona University, Sunrise Park is the largest with 65 runs.
 Located in Apache County in the Arizona White Mountains, Sunrise is just over 200 miles from Phoenix.
 The resort is owned and operated by the White Mountain Apache Tribe.